-The Breitling for Bentley Supersports automatic chronograph is an interesting piece for those dreaming about Bentley sports cars, but still lacking financial means (or courage) to actually buy one.
-Crafted from high-grade stainless steel, the watch is supplied in an extremely massive body, which will probably weigh half a ton and could be successfully used during a routine free-weight workout.
+The Breitling for Bentley Supersports is an interesting piece for those dreaming about Bentley sports cars, but still lacking financial means (or courage) to actually buy one.
+Crafted from high-grade stainless steel, the chronograph is supplied in an extremely massive body, which will probably weigh half a ton and could be successfully used during a routine free-weight workout by advanced lifters.

 Yes, according to official specs, the new Breitling for Bentley Supersports will be delivered in a huge body almost 49 millimeters in diameter!

-I guess it would be correct to say that the watch is a more upscale version of the more affordable Breitling Navitimer 125th Anniversary chronograph.
+I guess it would be correct to say that this is a more upscale version of the more affordable Navitimer 125th Anniversary chronograph.

 However, thanks to the Breitling for Bentley series signature rotating pinion bezel, the Supersports is way larger than the Navitimer: as I have already mentioned, the watch sports a stainless steel case with a total diameter of whopping 48.7 mm!

 The rotating bezel features a circular slide rule that can also act as a variable tachymeter and can also be called an essential part of Breitling’s corporate style.

-As it is common for Breitling watches, the timekeeper’s dial is overloaded with functions and may easily overwhelm an unprepared person.
+As it is common for Breitling, the dial is overloaded with functions and may easily overwhelm an unprepared person.

-As you can see, there is a small date display window at 6 o’clock, 1/4 second chronograph scale, a pair of totalizers in the center of the watch (60 minutes) and at 9 o’clock (12 hours,) and an inevitable tachometer scale.
+As you can see, there is a small date display window at 6 o’clock, 1/4 second chronograph scale, a pair of totalizers in the center of the dial (60 minutes) and at 9 o’clock (12 hours,) and the inevitable tachometer scale.

-The watch is issued in a limited number of 1000 units and is still available at a list price of around €7000.
-Taking into account the Swiss brand’s pricing model, I would say that the watch is quite affordable, especially if you compare it with other chronographs made in collaboration with the British maker of luxury cars.
+The chronograph is issued in a limited number of 1000 units and is still available at a list price of around €7000.
+Taking into account the Swiss brand’s pricing model, I would say that the watch is still not that expensive, especially if you compare it with other chronographs made in collaboration with the British maker of luxury cars.